Programs & Services

 In order to be a mentor, your company must have a MAP E-Mentoring Liaison.
 Please speak with your liaison before applying.

 Reapplication for Mentors click here .

 What is the MAP E-Mentoring Initiative?

 The MAP E-Mentoring Initiative is a volunteer mentoring program for MIT juniors and seniors.
 It is coordinated by the IACME representatives at each company along with the OME Program Coordinator.
 The MAP E-Mentoring Initiative seeks to enhance the personal and professional growth of MIT students.
 MIT students and active professionals engage in a relevant, career-oriented relationship via phone, e-mail, and Skype.
 Mentors assist protégés in their transition from the academic environment to the career-driven world.

 When was the MAP E-Mentoring Initiative started?

-The MAP E-Mentoring Initiative will begin in September 2013.
+The MAP E-Mentoring Initiative began in September 2013.

 What are the benefits of mentoring for students?

 Making connections is critical to professional success.
 A close relationship with an industry partner is a great way to start building a strong network.
 A mentor ca be a motivator, supporter, coach, connector, door opener, champion, friend, and more.